hashicorp/consul/middleware/rewrite/README.md

 # rewrite

-`rewrite` performs internal message rewriting.
+*rewrite* performs internal message rewriting.
 Rewrites are invisible to the client.
 There are simple rewrites (fast) and complex rewrites (slower), but they're powerful enough to accommodate most dynamic back-end applications.

 ## Syntax

 ~~~
-rewrite from to
+rewrite FROM TO
 ~~~

-* from is the exact name of type to match
+* **FROM** is the exact name of type to match
-* to is the destination name or type to rewrite to
+* **TO** is the destination name or type to rewrite to

 If from *and* to look like a DNS type (`A`, `MX`, etc.), the type of the message will be rewriten;
 e.g., to rewrite ANY queries to HINFO, use `rewrite ANY HINFO`.